buildpacks/samples/builders/wine/README.md

 ```

 ### How it works
+* Builder is a Linux image but with a Windows lifecycle.
-* Linux container runs [`lifecycle-wrapper.sh`](../../stacks/lifecycle-wrapper.sh) instead of normal Linux `lifecycle` binary.
+* Linux build-phase container runs [`lifecycle-wrapper.sh`](../../stacks/wine/build/bin/lifecycle-wrapper.sh) instead of normal Linux `lifecycle` binary.
 * Lifecycle wrapper does the following:
   * Maps Linux container CNB dirs into Wine environment.
   * Sets up Wine dependencies.
   * Proxies `/var/run/docker.sock` to `127.0.0.1:2375` and sets `DOCKER_HOST`.
   * Execs `wine lifecycle.exe`, using phase name and arguments.
-* `lifecycle.exe` does the following:
-  * Runs normally as if in a Windows runtime environment.
+* `lifecycle.exe` runs normally as if in a Windows runtime environment:
   * Executes Windows-formatted buildpack executables (`.bat`,`.exe`), profile scripts, etc.
   * Exports app images in Windows format to either a registry or local daemon (with `scratch`-based run-image, unless otherwise specified).